awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-early-stopping.md

 To use early stopping with your own algorithm, you must write your algorithms such that it emits the value of the objective metric after each epoch\.
 The following list shows how you can do that in different frameworks:

 TensorFlow
 Use the `tf.keras.callbacks.ProgbarLogger` class\.
-For information, see [https://www\.tensorflow\.org/api\_docs/python/tf/keras/callbacks/ProgbarLogger](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ProgbarLogger)\.
+For information, see the [tf\.keras\.callbacks\.ProgbarLogger API](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ProgbarLogger)\.

 MXNet
 Use the `mxnet.callback.LogValidationMetricsCallback`\.
-For information, see [https://mxnet\.apache\.org/api/python/callback/callback\.html](https://mxnet.apache.org/api/python/callback/callback.html)\.
+For information, see the [mxnet\.callback APIs](https://mxnet.apache.org/versions/master/api/python/docs/api/legacy/callback/index.html)\.

 Chainer
 Extend chainer by using the `extensions.Evaluator` class\.
-For information, see [https://docs\.chainer\.org/en/v1\.24\.0/reference/extensions\.html\#evaluator](https://docs.chainer.org/en/v1.24.0/reference/extensions.html#evaluator)\.
+For information, see the [chainer\.training\.extensions\.Evaluator API](https://docs.chainer.org/en/v1.24.0/reference/extensions.html#evaluator)\.

 PyTorch and Spark
 There is no high\-level support\.
 You must explicitly write your training code so that it computes objective metrics and writes them to logs after each epoch\.